-A Christmas Tree shaped PCB with reverse mounted LEDs to light up it's baubles and star.Designed by Brian Lough, Ships from Ireland
+A Christmas Tree shaped PCB with reverse mounted LEDs to light up it's baubles and star.Designed by Brian Lough in Ireland

-NOTE - Sold out for Christmas 2018!
 What is it?
 It is a PCB in the shape of a Christmas Tree with 12 charlie-plexed LEDs reverse mounted to shine through the board.
-The board is controlled by an ...Read More…
+The board is controlled by an Atinny13 and is powered by a Cr2032 co…Read More…

 It is a PCB in the shape of a Christmas Tree with 12 charlie-plexed LEDs reverse mounted to shine through the board.
 The board is controlled by an Atinny13 and is powered by a Cr2032 coin cell battery.